ahmedhdhd/erp-app/ERP_Module_Function_Summary.md

 ## 📋 **OVERVIEW**

 Based on the class diagram and codebase analysis, this ERP system is designed with 11 main modules.
-Currently, **4 modules are implemented** (Authentication, Employee Management, Product & Inventory Management, and Customer Relationship Management), leaving **7 modules to be developed**.
+Currently, **5 modules are implemented** (Authentication, Employee Management, Product & Inventory Management, Customer Relationship Management, and Sales Management), leaving **6 modules to be developed**.

 ---